Skip to content

 These steps are required once per new user.

 1. Create an ACCESS account and provide your username to your supervisor, so they can add you to our project.
+Before performing the next steps, wait until your supervisor confirms you are added to our ACCESS project.

-1. The OFO ACCESS project (BIO220124): go to Credentials (key icon), click Add Credential in the top right, and click Cloud Credential.
+3. Add a credential for the OFO ACCESS project (BIO220124): go to Credentials (key icon), click Add Credential in the top right, and click Cloud Credential.
 Choose Jetstream2, log in at the ACCESS prompt, and select the project BIO220124.

 New VMs

 These steps are required once for each new VM that a user desires.
-This should be done during initial onboarding (after the new user steps above), and it can also be done whenever an updated VM is desired.
+This should be done during initial onboarding (after the new user steps above), and it can also be done whenever an updated or additional VM is desired.
 There are several events that may trigger users to want a new VM:

 • You need more compute nodes